 - Provide a list of faculty within the behavior analysis program with whom you would like to work and why.
 Research some of the ABA faculty’s academic publications to become familiar with their research interests.

-- A resume or Curriculum Vitae (CV).
+- A Curriculum Vitae (CV).
 List any behavior analysis classes with grades.

 - A minimum of three letters of recommendation (two must be from former professors).